Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 If your private student loan payments are too high, one way to potentially lower your monthly payments could be to refinance your student loans by extending your term.

-If you need lower monthly payments right away, extending your loan term is one way to accomplish this (keeping in mind that a longer-term means you’ll likely pay more in interest over the life of the loan).
+If you need lower monthly payments right away, extending your loan term is one way to accomplish this.
+(You may pay more interest over the life of the loan if you refinance with an extended term.)

 Once you’re on more solid financial footing, refinancing could qualify you for a lower interest rate, which could save you money in the long run (since interest adds up and compounds over time).